 What Is Executive Coaching?

 Executive coaching is a process where an organization’s senior management works together with a coach on any number of business skills needed for their current position or a future one.
-Executive coaching is often one-on-one, and the senior manager can also work with the coach to prepare for major changes and receive objective advice regarding performance.
+Executive coaching is often one-on-one, where the senior manager consults with the coach to prepare for major changes and receive objective advice regarding performance.

 Why Is Executive Coaching Important?